fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - Informable.withIndexers has been deprecated.
 Indexers can be added/removed after the creation of the informer.

+- The methods provided by MultiDeleteable have moved to FilterWatchListMultiDeletable and have been deprecated.
+You may use KubernetesClient.resourceList, or the individual resource methods to delete the items.

 ## Object Sorting

 KubernetesList and Template will no longer automatically sort their objects by default.
 You may use the HasMetadataComparator to sort the items as needed.